Resources

 Number of courses outside department that are required:

-Two selected from either management, statistics, or computer science departments.
+Two selected from either management, analytic, statistics, marketing, or computer science departments.

 Number of courses outside department that are recommended: